VedantKh/personal/src/routes/writings/gamma-radiation.md

 Great companies create a lineage of other great companies, because that pool of changemakers survived the gamma radiation to go off on their own and form other pools of changemakers.

 So where are those companies today?
-I'm compiling a subjective list right now, will post soon.
+I'm compiling a subjective list right now, can send it to you if you're interested.

 ---